 CVR is expected to be a longitudinal registry--this means that we expect it will continue for many years into the future.
 This will allow us to gain a deeper understanding of both physical and psychosocial issues facing our community.
 The information will be used to improve quality of life and clinical outcomes.

-Investigators interested in collaborations are invited to contact the NHF Research Department at Research@hemophilia.org with details of the proposed collaboration.
-NHF research staff will review new collaboration requests regularly based on feasibility.
+Investigators interested in collaborations are invited to contact the NBDF Research Department at Research@hemophilia.org with details of the proposed collaboration.
+NBDF research staff will review new collaboration requests regularly based on feasibility.

 All research findings resulting from information gathered through CVR will be communicated to participants through their CVR Personalized Dashboard.
 Benefits of future research activities are generally indirect.
 That is, research findings may benefit the bleeding disorder community in general but not individual participants.